Arroz con Schnitzel

 Vienna meets the Islands.

-Join us for a distinctive “musical dinner,” as tasty as schnitzel and rice!
-Dance your way through Washington Heights native Valerie Coleman’s “Afro Cuban Concerto” featuring our principal woodwind quintet, then enjoy Mozart’s timeless Clarinet Concerto in A major, featuring our principal strings and clarinetist.
-We close the program with Arnold Schoenberg’s revolutionary Chamber Symphony that launched his new expressionist style and sparked the creation of what is known as the “2nd Viennese school” of composers.
+Enjoy a distinctive musical dinner as tasty as schnitzel and rice!
+Dance your way through Washington Heights-native Valerie Coleman’s “Afro-Cuban Concerto,” then enjoy Mozart’s timeless Clarinet Quintet, featuring our principal strings and clarinetist John Hong.
+Closing the program is Arnold Schoenberg’s revolutionary Chamber Symphony that launched his new expressionist style and sparked the creation of the 2nd Viennese School of composers.

 On Saturday, Friends of WHCO join us afterwards for a post-concert reception featuring local food and a group salsa dance lesson.